-Table 2-4.
-Summary of B NL 2006 Environmental Restoration Activities. ------------------------- ----------------------- -------------------------------- environmental protection.
-Employees are required to develop their own Roles, Responsibilities, Accountabilities, and Authorities document to sign and be signed by two levels of supervision.
+All employees at BNL have clearly defined roles and responsibilities in key areas, including environmental protection.
+Employees are required to develop their own Roles, Responsibilities, Accountabilities, and Authorities (R2A2) document to sign and be signed by two levels of supervision.
 BSA has clearly defined expectations for management and staff which must be included in this document.
-Under the BSA performancebased management model, senior management must communicate their expectation that all line managers and staff take full responsibility for their actions and be held accountable for ESSH performance.
+Under the BSA performance-based management model, senior management must communicate their expectation that all line managers and staff take full responsibility for their actions and be held accountable for ESSH performance.
 Environmental and waste management technical support personnel assist the line organizations with identifying and carrying out their environmental responsibilities.
 The Environmental Compliance Representative Program, initiated in 1998, is an effective means of integrating environmental planning and pollution prevention into the work planning processes of the line organizations.
 A comprehensive training program for staff, visiting scientists, and contractor personnel is also in place, thus ensuring that all personnel are aware of their ESSH responsibilities.